Kolo-Naukowe-Data-Science-PW/mlops-project/tasks/02_kubernetes_fundamentals/kubernetes_4/README.md

 ```
 Now you should have running kubernetes services
 ### **Testing**
-You need to connect to minikube cluster using `minikube ssh` and then you can use curl to send requests to particular services.
+You need to connect to minikube cluster using `minikube ssh` and then you can use curl to send requests to particular services or run `minikube tunnel` in order to expose cluster's networking to local machine.

 Test request:
 ```